-Unpaid leave may be available under certain circumstances with advanced approval of the Program Director/Coordinator and Pharmacy Manager.
-Residency program length will not be affected if the resident's leave does not utilize more PTO than accrued.
-Leave beyond accrued PTO requires an extension to the length of the training program consistent with guidelines established by ASHP.
-A leave request to include documentation of the type of leave and length of the leave must be submitted at least 30 days in advance, or as soon as reasonably practicable for emergent situations.
-In the event a leave of absence is granted, an action plan will be created by the Program Director/Coordinator to establish how the resident will make up missed time and complete all residency program requirements.
+Unpaid leave may be available under certain circumstances with advanced approval of the Program Director/Coordinator and Senior Pharmacy Manager.
+Additional leave may require an extension to the length of training program depending on guidelines established by the ASHP.
+A leave request to include documentation of the type of leave and length of the leave must be submitted in advance by the resident to the Program Director/Coordinator).
+To obtain further information regarding how a leave of absence could affect successful completion of the program, the resident should speak with the Program Director/Coordinator.